Pediatric Ross procedure (pulmonary autograft)

 Our child life specialists provide personalized support to help your child and family prepare for hospital stays and procedures.
 Find out more about the therapies, education and activities our child life team provides.
 If you would like to speak with a child life specialist, please call us at 214-456-6280.

-What questions should I ask my provider about the Pediatric Ross Procedure?
+What questions should I ask my provider about the pediatric Ross procedure (pulmonary autograft)?

 • What other treatment options do you offer for aortic valve disease?